MnasNet: Platform-Aware Neural Architecture Search for Mobile: Results

 \subsection{ImageNet Classification Performance}

 Table \ref{tab:imagenet} shows the performance of our models on ImageNet \cite{imagenet15}.
-We set our target latency as $T=80ms$, similar to MobileNetV2 \cite{mobilenetv218}, and use Equation \ref{eq:reward} with $\alpha$=$\beta$=-0.07 as our reward function during architecture search.
-Afterwards, we pick three top-performing MnasNet models, with different latency-accuracy trade-offs from the same search experiment and compare the results with existing mobile CNN models.
+We set our target latency as $T=75ms$, similar to MobileNetV2 \cite{mobilenetv218}, and use Equation \ref{eq:reward} with $\alpha$=$\beta$=-0.07 as our reward function during architecture search.
+Afterwards, we pick three top-performing MnasNet models, with different latency-accuracy trade-offs from the same search experiment and compare them with existing mobile models.

-As shown in the table, our MnasNet model achieves 74\% top-1 accuracy with 317 million multiply-adds and 76ms latency on a Pixel phone, achieving a new state-of-the-art accuracy for this typical mobile latency constraint.
-Compared with the recent MobileNetV2 \cite{mobilenetv218}, MnasNet improves the top-1 accuracy by 2\% while maintaining the same latency; on the more accurate end, MnasNet-92 achieves a top-1 accuracy of 74.79\% and runs \textbf{$\mathbf{1.55\times}$ faster} than MobileNetV2 on the same Pixel phone.
-Compared with recent automatically searched CNN models, our MnasNet runs \textbf{$\mathbf{2.4\times}$ faster} than the mobile-size NASNet-A \cite{nas_imagenet18} with the same top-1 accuracy.
+As shown in the table, our MnasNet A1 model achieves 75.2\% top-1 / 92.5\% top-5 accuracy with 78ms latency and 3.9M parameters / 312M multiply-adds, achieving a new state-of-the-art accuracy for this typical mobile latency constraint.
+In particular, MnasNet runs \textbf{$\mathbf{1.8\times}$ faster} than MobileNetV2 (1.4) \cite{mobilenetv218} on the same Pixel phone with 0.5\% higher accuracy.
+Compared with automatically searched CNN models, our MnasNet runs \textbf{$\mathbf{2.3\times}$ faster} than the mobile-size NASNet-A \cite{nas_imagenet18} with 1.2\% higher top-1 accuracy.
+Notably, our slightly larger MnasNet-A3 model achieves better accuracy than ResNet-50 \cite{resnet16}, but with \textbf{$\mathbf{4.8\times}$ fewer} parameters and \textbf{$\mathbf{10\times}$ fewer} multiply-add cost.

-For a fair comparison, the recent squeeze-and-excitation optimization \cite{senet18} is not included in our baseline MnasNet models since all other models in Table \ref{tab:imagenet} do not have this optimization.
-However, our approach can take advantage of these recently introduced operations and optimizations.
-For instance, by incorporating the squeeze-and-excitation denoted as (+SE) in Table \ref{tab:imagenet}, our MnasNet-92(+SE) model achieves ResNet-50 \cite{resnet16} level top-1 accuracy at 76.13\%, with \textbf{$\mathbf{19\times}$ fewer} parameters and \textbf{$\mathbf{10\times}$ fewer} multiply-add operations.

-Notably, we only tune the hyperparameters for MnasNet on 8 combinations of learning rate, weight decay, batch norm momentum, and then simply use the same training settings for MnasNet-65 and MnasNet-92.
-Therefore, we confirm that the performance gains are from our novel search space and search method, rather than the training settings.